-In the spirit of this Herzogian axiom (which we mostly agree with, by the way), we’ve compiled a list of eight books every filmmaker should read this summer.
+In the spirit of this Herzogian axiom (which we mostly agree with, by the way), we’ve compiled a list of eight books every filmmaker should read this summer [also check out our list of the best filmmaking books here].
 Some are directly related to the craft.
 Others are simply examples of great craftsmanship themselves.
 But all of them will make fantastic companions whether you’re unwinding on the beach or head-down inside your latest project.
 These suggestions were compiled from our own reading and from the reading of some of our talented filmmaking friends.
 We hope you find one that, in the words of J. D. Salinger, “Really knocks you out.”

 A Guide for the Perplexed, Werner Herzog

 Let’s start with the obvious.
 This book by Herzog has been a constant inspiration (and challenge) to us for more than a year now.
 It is a long conversation between Herzog and writer Paul Cronin that covers everything from script writing to film financing to lock picking.
 It might not be fair to call it a “summer read.”
 It’s more like a lifetime reference guide, an encyclopedia ⎯ something to be kept on your shelf and referred to in times of crisis.
 It’s nearly 600 pages long.
 So if you don’t finish it on your trip to Ft.
 Lauderdale, don’t beat yourself up.
 Buy it this summer; keep it for life.